 3. Douse yourself with face mist

 My solution for increasing your personal humidity levels is to bring along a face mist to spray around and on yourself occasionally to keep yourself moist.
 I’ve heard and experienced good things from Lush Eau Roma Water and Avene Mineral Water.
 But nowadays I just like to take a watery lotion (usually Hada Labo Super) and mix it half-half with some water in a little travel spray bottle.
 Then I can just spray this on before I apply moisturiser and it lends a little extra hydration to my skin.
-Please note however that strong smells can be upsetting or even dangerous to other passengers on the plane so I emplore you to use fragrance-free or low fragrance products where possible.
+Please note that strong smells can be upsetting or even dangerous to other passengers on the plane, so use fragrance-free or low fragrance products where possible.

 4. Sheet mask session